comphist/cora/doc/mkdocs/docs/setup-config.md

     `/var/lib/cora/` regardless of host system (i.e., if you're running CorA on Windows, you definitely need to change this to something sensible).

-keywords
-:   Value of the meta keywords HTML tag on the web page.

 longtitle
 :   Long name of this CorA instance, currently only used in the
     HTML title tag.